 An example day in the kindergarten consists of:

-Arrive at the kindergarten by 9am in shirt and tie, dress pants (not jeans).
-Greet the kindergarten staff,
+Arrive at the kindergarten by 9am in shirt and tie, dress pants (no jeans).
+Greet the school staff,

 get changed into something more casual, then play with the children until

 10am.
 This may include kicking the soccer ball, greeting at the entrance

 From 10am-12pm we have morning classes.
 These consist of two patterns, one with computers and one without.
 Depending if the school has computers or not.

 For English only classes, they are generally around 30 mins in length with an average of 30 children in the class.
 The Japanese teacher is in the class but is very much in a support role.
 We supply the teacher with materials, curriculum, and ideas, but each lesson is left to the individual teacher to plan.

 If there are computers, the lessons are divided up between English and PC time.

 12-1pm is usually lunch time.
 We eat lunch with the children.
 If you are looking

 for a job with a set 1-hour lunch break-where you can sit alone,

 this is not for you.